-RETUR and DIMPA are simple waste system that helps people organise and recycle more effectively.
+RETUR and DIMPA are simple waste system that helps people organize and recycle more effectively.
 RETUR comes with easy-to-clean bins and DIMPA with waste sorting bags.
 Both are available in a variety of sizes and are designed for different types of household waste - from glass bottles and newspapers to batteries.

 In 2005, IKEA and one of its suppliers initiated a project with some 2,000 women taking part.
 They embroidered cushion covers, IKEA PS GRINDTORP, which were sold in IKEA stores.
-The women are members of self-help groups, set up during the IKEA and UNICEF child rights project to prevent child labour in 500 villages in northern India, 2000-2007.
+The women are members of self-help groups, set up during the IKEA and UNICEF child rights project to prevent child labor in 500 villages in northern India, 2000-2007.
 The women learned about children’s rights, health and nutrition, as well as the importance of saving money and contributing to the family income, e.g. starting small businesses.

 SPARSAM low energy bulbs are a great alternative to traditional incandescent bulbs.
 They last up to ten times longer and the energy consumption is reduced by up to 80% over the bulb’s lifetime.
 One 20-watt bulb provides as much light as a 100-watt incandescent bulb, without getting anywhere near as hot.
 IKEA will phase out incandescent bulbs in favour of more environmentally friendly alternatives before Sept 1, 2010.
 IKEA customers can return low energy bulbs to most IKEA stores for recycling.

 IKEA and WWF work together to combat illegal logging and to increase the availability of wood from forests certified as responsibly managed.
-The co-operation, started in 2002, has contributed to doubling the amount of FSC certified forest areas in China.
-It has helped increase the certified forest areas in Russia from 3.3 million to about 20 million hectares – making it the world’s second largest country by certified forest areas.
+The co-operation, started in 2002, has contributed to doubling the certified forest areas in China.
+It has helped increase the certified forest areas in Russia from 3.3 million to 20 million hectares – making it the world’s second largest country by certified forest areas.

-During 2009-2013, a women's empowerment program in 'the carpet belt' in India will enhance the social, economic and political empowerment of 50,000 women in 500 villages in Uttar Pradesh, India, where IKEA and UNICEF have been present since 2000 to address the root causes of child labour.
-This cooperation between IKEA Social Initiative and the UN Development Programme (UNDP) will encourage the women to become entrepreneurs, contribute substantially to their household income, as well as strengthening their legal awareness and participation in local political decision making processes.
+During 2009-2013, a women's empowerment program in 'the carpet belt' in India will enhance the social, economic and political empowerment of 50,000 women in 500 villages in Uttar Pradesh, India, where IKEA and UNICEF have been present since 2000 to address the root causes of child labor.
+This cooperation between IKEA Social Initiative and the UN Development Program (UNDP) will encourage the women to become entrepreneurs, contribute substantially to their household income, as well as strengthening their legal awareness and participation in local political decision making processes.

 In 1994, we stopped using lead crystal glass in our drinking glass ranges.
 And now, we are one of the first companies in the world with a lead free mirror range - with one added benefit: your reflection is clearer, as lead-free mirrors have improved reflection properties!